JAllsop/JAllsop/README.md

 ![Header](./Header/header_cropped.gif)

 ### Welcome to my profile!
-I'm an Information Engineering student happily adding more skill, experience and satisfaction to my well-rounded developer journey.
+I'm a engineering graduate and software developer happily adding more skill, experience and satisfaction to my well-rounded developer journey.
 I would make a joke about classes but I can't think of any this instance.
 <br>
 <br>